 Formatting tips:

-• Use images to break up text
+• Incorporate relevant images or graphics to break up text and illustrate concepts.

 8. Don’t Forget About Accessibility